LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 - **read_more_message** : Message displayed after the `<!-- more -->` comment or after 300 characters in post
 - **go_to_message** : Message displayed after the `<!-- more -->` comment or after 300 characters for post with link layout
 - **cover_image** : Your blog cover picture. **I STRONGLY recommend you to use a CDN to speed up loading of pages.
 There is many free CDN like Cloudinary or you can also use indirectly by using services like Google Photos/Google Drive.**
-Default image is on Google Photos and you can continue to use it :).
+Default image is on Google Photos.
 Otherwise put your image in folder `source/assets/images/` and use relative url : `/assets/images/your-image.png` **Change the default cover image to have an unique blog**
 - **favicon** : Your favicon located in folder `source/assets/images/`
 - **image_gallery** : Display an image gallery at the end of a post which have `photos` variables. (false: disabled, true: enabled)
 - **archive_pagination** : Displaying style of archive pages. (false: pagination disabled, true: pagination enabled)